MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-mode.md

 Use advanced mode when you want to create a segment that is difficult or impossible to create on the **Segment builder** screen.
 For example, consider the following scenarios:

 - You can't nest an **AND** operator within an **OR** operator in segment builder.
 - You can't use operators that don’t exist in the segment builder, such as **Time** or **Percentile**.
 - You can't use group filters in ways that are not supported in the segment builder.

+For scenarios such as these, you may want to consider using advanced mode.

 ### What skills should I have to use advanced mode?

 To use advanced mode, you need the skill (or access to someone with the skill) to write a SQL query which produces your segment as an output.

-## Using advanced mode for the first time
+## Get started with advanced mode

 > [!NOTE]
 > When you create a segment using advanced mode, you must also perform any future edits to this segment using advanced mode.